jhonatheberson/keycloak-template/README.md

 ## About

-The Arklok Arkia project utilizes Keycloak, an open-source identity and access management solution, for authentication and authorization.
+The Neuai Sentinel project utilizes Keycloak, an open-source identity and access management solution, for authentication and authorization.
 This documentation provides instructions for running Keycloak in a Docker container.

 <div align="center">
 <img src="template-theme/login/resources/img/keycloak-logo-text.png" />